svioletg/viMusBot/README.md

 ## TODO

-- Have the bot leave after X minutes of inactivity
+- Fix the bot seemingly not deleting downloaded videos that have since been played
 - Add current timestamp to `-nowplaying` command
 - Add command to skip to specified item in queue